illinois-ceesd/logpyle/doc/analysis.rst

 ``runalyzer`` will `auto gather` these files together and create an in memory database as if ``runalyzer-gather`` had been run.

-Magic commands are how we reduce our complex SQL schema to a friendly CLI interface.
-When processing a command with mangling/magic enabled (Default behavior), the command can be issued by preceding it with a ``.``.
+SQL mangling is how we reduce our complex SQL schema to a friendly CLI interface.
 When referring to a quantity, precede its name with a ``$``, under the hood, this ensures that the quantity is gathered from all present run_ids.

+.. note:: Mangling is enabled by default.
+Disable mangling by passing -n/--non-mangled into runalyzer.

+Magic refers to the usage of customized commands to operate on our mangled and non-mangled SQL queries.
+To issue a magic command, preceding it with a ``.``.
+This will issue a command to runalyzer instead of refering to a python symbol.

 Running the script
 ------------------